ForgeRock/forgeops/kustomize/base/toolbox/README.md

 # Forgeops CDK Toolbox

-Deployment creates a container that hosts an in-cluster development toolbox for building and deploying the ForgeRock platform on Kubernetes.
+This deployment creates a container that hosts an in-cluster development toolbox you can use to build and deploy the ForgeRock Identity Platform on Kubernetes.
+The toolbox contains tools for working with Skaffold and Kustomize.
+It also contains the Vim editor and some debugging tools.

 ## Requirements

-* A cluster that supports [in cluster builds via kaniko](https://github.com/GoogleContainerTools/kaniko#running-kaniko-in-a-kubernetes-cluster) _hint: `bin/gke-cluster-admin.sh` will configure a GCP project for kaniko builds_
+* A cluster that supports
+  [in-cluster builds using Kaniko](https://github.com/GoogleContainerTools/kaniko#running-kaniko-in-a-kubernetes-cluster) _hint: `bin/gke-cluster-admin.sh` will configure a GCP project for kaniko builds_
-* a kaniko secret (for registry pushes)
+* A Kaniko secret (for registry pushes)
-* an cluster-admin account to deploy and work with the toolbox
+* A cluster administrative account that lets you deploy the toolbox and work with it
-* kubectl
+* The `kubectl` command

 ## Installing

-We offer a simple installer script that can be used as a standlone with no dependencies on the ForgeOps repository.
-This will generate a kustomization file in the directory `forgeops-toolbox`, then it will deploy the toolbox
+We provide a simple installer script that you can run standalone, with no dependencies on the forgeops repository.
+The script generates a Kustomize file in the `forgeops-toolbox` directory, then deploys the toolbox.

-Example:
+For example:

 ```
-curl -o forgeops-toolbox.sh -L https://raw.githubusercontent.com/ForgeRock/forgeops/master/bin/forgeops-toolbox.sh
+curl -o toolbox -L https://raw.githubusercontent.com/ForgeRock/forgeops/master/bin/toolbox
 # using defaults configure, deploy, and set the remote for the forked copy of the ForgeOps repo
-bash forgeops-toolbox.sh -f https://github.com/mygithuborg/forgeops.git all
+bash toolbox -f https://github.com/mygithuborg/forgeops.git all
 ```

-You will probably want to change some of the default configuration, run `forgeops-toolbox.sh -h` to see the parameters available.
+If you want to change the default configuration. run the `toolbox -h` command to explore available options.

-## Using the toolbox
+## Using the Toolbox

-Once the toolbox is deployed, utilizing the toolbox requires an exec into the pod and:
-1. Run the bootstrap script to set up the workspace (set up git fork, docker registry and ssh key for pushing to your repo)
-2. Add ssh key to to your repo
+To use the toolbox after it's been deployed:

+1. Run the `kubectl exec` command to access the toolbox pod.
+1. In the toolbox pod, run the `bootstrap-project.sh` script to set up a workspace.
+This script creates a Git fork and identifies the Docker registry you want to push images to.
+You'll need to provide your SSH key when you run this script.
-3. Run the dev build and deploy script
+1. Run the dev build and deploy script.

+For example:
 ```
 ❯ k exec -it deployment.apps/forgeops-cdk-toolbox tmux
              .